 The staff of the Waidner-Spahr Library is proud to announce the creation of The Waidner-Spahr Library Prize for Excellence in First Year Research, designed to recognize and reward first-year students who produce exceptional research projects.

-The prize will be awarded each spring to a first-year student who creates an outstanding research project for any class, in any discipline.
-The winning student will receive $100 and a certificate, and the award will be noted on the student's transcript.
+The prize will be awarded each spring to 1 or 2 first-year students who create an outstanding research project for any class, in any discipline during their first semester on campus.
+The winning student will receive $100 and a certificate.
+In addition, the prize will be noted on the winners’ transcripts.

-The awards committee will consider projects that effectively use properly cited research material to examine an engaging question.
-Cited research material should include the student's own research and should not be limited to materials provided by the professor.
+The awards committee will consider projects that effectively use properly cited, independently-selected research material to examine an engaging question.
 All submissions will be assessed against the awards rubric.
 Eligible research projects may include but are not limited to:

 For consideration, students may submit their own work or have their work nominated by a professor or peer.
-Projects should be submitted using the form to the right by early January.
+Projects must be submitted using the form to the right by January 6, 2020.

-The Waidner-Spahr Library Prize for Excellence in First Year Research was created in 2018 when the library won Credo Reference’s inaugural First Year Experience Library Innovation Award.
-This prize is funded by Credo Reference, Case Western Reserve University, and the Friends of the Library Endowment fund of Dickinson College.
+The Waidner-Spahr Library Prize for Excellence in First Year Research was created in 2018 when the library won Credo Reference’s First Year Experience Library Innovation Award.
+This prize was funded by Credo Reference, Case Western Reserve University, and the Friends of the Library fund of Dickinson College.

 If you have any questions about the submission form or the award itself, please email Chris Bombaro at email@example.com.